liarjo/MediaBlutlerTest01/README.md

   5. Create a SAS Locator
   6. Write the process output info in the LOG file

   You only need to setup this variable

 a. $azureSubscriptionName: Azure subscription name<br>
-b. $butlerStorageAccountName: Butler's storage account name<br>
+b. $butlerStorageAccountName: Butler's stage storage account name.
+It will be create a new storage<br>
 c. $MediaServiceAccountName: AMS account name<br>
 d. $PrimaryMediaServiceAccessKey: AMS access Key<br>
 e. $MediaStorageConn: AMS storage account connection string<br>
 f. $SendGridStepConfig: Options, if you want to use SendGrid Mail Notification yo need to add your step configuration here.<br>
-g. $serviceName: Cloud Services Name for Media Butler<br>
+g. $HostOption=2, this option set Media Butler Framework's host on a Web JOB.<br>
-h. $slot="Production"<br>
+h. $serviceLocation: Media Butler Host Location, it must be in the same AMS's location<br>
-i. $serviceLocation: Cloud Services Location, it must be in the same AMS's location<br>
+i. $webSiteName: Web APP name where Host will be deploy on a Web JOB.<br>

 Execute the script, and that is!